ccqpein/ccqpein.github.io/_posts/2023-01-27-Migrating to Apple Silicon Mac.md

 title: Migrating to Apple Silicon Mac
 ---

 After a year's wait, I finally got my M2 aarch64 chip MacBook Pro.
-And After one day of usage, there are some experiences I should write down about migrating from the old intel macbook pro to this new one.
+And after one day of usage, there are some experiences I should write down about migrating from the old intel macbook pro to this new one.

 Generally, not a lot frustrated.
 I use the mac migration assistant to transfer data from the old mbp to this one directly.
 Mostly, everything is just like a copy from the old one to the new one.
 Even the safari tabs I opened on my old computer are also opening on the new one.